-The DWOP shall be submitted to the MMS Regional Supervisor in three parts: Conceptual, Preliminary, and Final.
+The DWOP is submitted to the MMS Regional Supervisor in three parts: Conceptual, Preliminary, and Final.

 - Conceptual Part The Conceptual Part addresses the general design basis and philosophy used to develop the field.
-This part provides an early opportunity for MMS and the lessee to agree on a plan of development prior to major expenditures for engineering design.
-The Conceptual Part should be submitted for approval after the lessee has identified the concept(s) for development and prior to commencing with engineering design.
-A Conceptual Part is required for all projects requiring a DWOP. - Preliminary Part The Preliminary Part provides an opportunity for approval of the system and associated operations plan prior to major commitments and expenditures for hardware.
-It should be submitted for approval after the lessee has substantially completed system design and prior to commencing procurement and fabrication.
+This part provides an early opportunity for MMS and you to agree on a plan of development prior to major expenditures for engineering design.
+The Conceptual Part is submitted for approval after you have identified the concept(s) for development and prior to commencing with engineering design.
+A Conceptual Part is submitted for all projects requiring a DWOP. - Preliminary Part The Preliminary Part provides an opportunity for approval of the system and associated operations plan prior to major commitments and expenditures for hardware.
+It is submitted for approval after you have substantially completed system design and prior to commencing procurement and fabrication.
 Recognizing that various facets of the development require different lead times for procurement and fabrication, the Preliminary Part may be submitted in several different parts to suit the project schedule.
-In any case, the Preliminary Part shall be approved prior to initiating production.
+In any case, the Preliminary Part should be approved prior to initiating production.
 For those subsea projects in less than 1,000 feet of water that are similar to previously approved projects, MMS may waive the requirement for a Preliminary Part. - Final Part The Final Part updates information previously submitted in the Preliminary or Conceptual Parts.
-This part shall be submitted for approval within 90 days following initial production. - Approval MMS will indicate its approval of each part in writing.
-As a guideline, MMS will approve each part within the following time schedule following receipt (assuming all required information has been provided with the submittal):
+This part is submitted for approval within 90 days following initial production. - Approval MMS will indicate its approval of each part in writing.
+As a guideline, MMS will approve each part within the following time schedule following receipt (assuming complete information has been provided with the submittal): - Conceptual Part Preliminary Part 90 Days - Final Part 60 Days

-Conceptual Part

-Preliminary Part

-Final Part

-30 Days

-90 Days

-60 Days